LMelker/Jira-DataCenter-Sandbox-Environment/README.md

 * http://jira.internal/?node=jira-node3
 * http://jira2.internal

-HAProxy supports Session Cookie, so set then checkmark: "Remeber my login"
+HAProxy supports Session Cookie, so set then checkmark: "Remember my login"

 ## Grafana and Prometheus
 This page can give you a nice start for setting this up: